Chris Wimmer: Post-NASCAR career

-In 2008, he began competing on the ASA Midwest Tour, finishing fourth in the season points.
-He had nine Top 10 finishes and was the fastest qualifier in two of 14 events.
-He was the only driver in the Top 5 in points to have no wins.
+In 2008, Wimmer began competing on the ASA Midwest Tour, finishing fourth in the season points.
+He had nine top-ten finishes and was the fastest qualifier in two of 14 events.
+He was the only driver in the top-five in points to have no wins.

 Wimmer operated State Park Speedway along with his father.
-He raced on the ASA series, continuing after it was renamed as the ARCA Midwest Tour,8 until finishing second in series points in 2013.
+He raced on the ASA series, continuing after it was renamed as the ARCA Midwest Tour, and finished second in series points in 2013.
 He has also raced in events at State Park Speedway and other area tracks such as Marshfield Motor Speedway and Golden Sands Speedway.
 Wimmer competed in the 2014 Slinger Nationals.
 He raced up to second behind Dennis Prunty and took the lead late in the race when Prunty's car stopped running.
 Wimmer held off a late charge by Matt Kenseth to take the win.
 He won the final race in a three-race super late model Challenge Series at Madison International Speedway to take the track championship.

 In May 2015, Wimmer took over as crew chief for Harrison Burton's Super Late Model replacing Freddie Query.
 Burton is the son of Jeff Burton.